MicrosoftDocs/navdevitpro-content-pr/articles/notifications-developing.md

 * Notifications that are defined on sub-pages, for example in parts and FactBoxes, appear in the same **Notification** bar.
 * Validation errors on the page will be shown first.

-## Notifications in the Development Environment
+## Notifications in the development environment
 By using the **Notification** and **NotificationScope** data types and functions in C/AL, you can add code to send notifications to users.
 The following table provides an overview of the available functions.
 The sections that follow provide additionla information about how to create notifications.

 |  Function  |  Description  |